By Erica West, Huntington LWV with contributions from Bobbie Josepher, Nassau LWV

 All candidates who will be on the ballot have been invited to participate.

 About the League of Women Voters of Huntington

 The League of Women Voters of Huntington is a non-partisan political organization that encourages informed and active participation in government, works to increase understanding of public policy issues, and influences policy through education and advocacy.
 Membership is open to women and men 16 years and older.
 If you are looking for a rewarding opportunity to give back to your community, please consider supporting or joining our League!
 You can contact us at 631-421-5164, or email LWVHuntingtonNY@gmail.com

-The new laws that we describe above, making voting easier for New Yorkers, were made possible by the focused efforts of grass roots groups like the League of Women Voters.
-We are working hard to make sure your voice is heard!
+The new laws described above, making voting easier for New Yorkers, were made possible by the focused efforts of grass roots groups like the League of Women Voters.
+We are working hard to help you make sure your voice is heard!